noahwaldner/tbs-communnity-issue-tracker/README.md

-# Issue Tracker for TBS Kodiak
+# Issue Tracker for TBS Community